bh1505/Calorie-Calculator/README.md

 ## Research Topics

 - (5 points) Integrate user authentication
-  - I will use bcrypt.js in order to hash passwords.
+  - I will use Passport.
   - I have decided to use this so multiple people can use this app since no two people will have the same food history.
   - Calorie Calculator involves private information that people may